<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 They don’t invest – they speculate.

-In effect, they gamble their money in emotionally driven investments like houses, active funds, shares, and products sold to them by banks and brokers.
+In effect, they gamble their money in emotionally-driven investments like houses, active funds, shares, and products sold to them by banks and brokers.

-Other people just procrastinate.
+Other people just procrastinate and drift.

 Even into their 40s and 50s, they think retirement is a distance away.